Shriinivas/writinganimation/README.md

 # Quick start
 Select the bezier curves, enter startig frame and length of the animation and click 'Create Writing Animation'<br>

-<a href=https://youtu.be/_tATQJhAkIg> The introductory video</a> provides a detailed overview of the add-on functionality
+<a href=https://youtu.be/_tATQJhAkIg> The introductory video</a> provides a detailed overview of the add-on functionality and various options available

 # Limitations
 Exercise caution when using this add-on in production as it's in beta stage<br>